workplace violence & harassment prevention statement 2025

 Workplace Violence is the exercise of physical force by a person against a worker, in a workplace, that causes or could cause physical injury to the employee; an attempt to exercise physical force against a worker, in a workplace, that could cause physical injury to the employee; and also, a statement or behaviour that is reasonable for a worker to interpret as a threat to exercise physical force against the employee, in a workplace, that could cause physical injury to the worker.

-The above statement is not intended to impede the reasonable exercise of management functions in the workplace.
-Randstad Canada trusts that every employee, at all levels of the company, will actively promote and comply with our workplace violence and harassment prevention policies and procedures, as outlined.
-With the assistance of its Health & Safety Committees, Randstad Canada will conduct an annual review of this workplace violence & harassment prevention statement to ensure compliance with all legislative requirements.
+This statement is not intended to restrict the reasonable exercise of management functions in the workplace.
+Randstad Canada expects all employees, at every level, to actively support and adhere to the company’s workplace violence and harassment prevention policies and procedures.
+With the support of its Health & Safety Committees, Randstad Canada will conduct an annual review of this prevention statement to ensure ongoing compliance with all legislative requirements.